 - Migration of existing learning records

-- Pilot face-face course management using the Totara LMS calendar
+- Pilot face-face course management using the Totara Learn calendar

 - Design and test non-mandatory e-learning courses